 By injecting a local anesthetic and steroid into the injured joint, we aim to reduce joint pain and inflammation.

-The UCSF Pain Management Center offers the following types of joint injections:
+The UCSF Center for Pain Medicine offers the following types of joint injections:

 During a joint injection, you will lie on your stomach on an X-ray table.
 The skin over the targeted joint is cleaned with antiseptic solution and then injected with local anesthetic to numb the area.
 Using X-ray guidance, the doctor will insert a needle into the targeted joint and inject a combination of anesthetic and steroids.